Skip to main content

 What's included

-• 7‑day free trial for all plans
+• 7-day free trial on all plans

-1) Create products and prices
+1. Create products and prices

 In the Stripe Dashboard:

-• credits_per_period: number of credits granted each billing period (e.g., 1000, 10000).
+• credits_per_period: Number of AI credits granted each billing period (e.g., 1000 for Starter, 10000 for Pro)

-2) Configure environment variables
+2. Configure environment variables

 STRIPE_SECRET_KEY=sk_test_...